Drive webinar registrations with this webinar promotion Ebook.

 You may want to repurpose your webinar content and use it as a podcast or as training for remote employees.
 Using a good microphone and camera is key to delivering an evergreen webinar with high production value.

-Most video conferencing and webinar platforms, like Livestorm, have a built-in test room that lets you quickly and easily test your microphone and webcam.
+Video conferencing platforms like Livestorm have a built-in test room that lets you quickly and easily check your camera and test your external or built-in microphone.
 To do this:

 If you want to be extra sure that your microphone and webcam are working properly, ask a friend or colleague to help you test it out.

-If you don't have anyone to help you test your microphone and camera, you can always record a short video clip.
+If you'd rather test your audio and video independently, you can always record a short video clip.

 To do this, open your webinar platform's website in your browser and start a new meeting.
 Once you're in the meeting, click the "Record" button and start recording your video.